 - Pay departure tax or file the applicable forms for deferring departure tax.

-Be aware of the primary and secondary ties and how they impact your residency status with Canada.
+In conclusion, be aware of the primary and secondary ties and how they impact your residency status with Canada.
 If your goal is to become a nonresident, then you should sever all of your primary ties and most of your secondary ties.
 Lastly, file a departure tax return instead of Form NR73 to become a nonresident.

 If you become a non-resident of Canada, you should call the CRA to stop receiving GST/HST credits, and the Canada Child Benefit.
 Repay any balances owing under the Home Buyers Plan and Life Long Learning Plan.
 Stop contribution to your RRSP and TFSA.
 Also, inform your bank, financial advisor and pension administrator about your change in residency status and disclose all Canadian assets.
 You are deemed to dispose all of your property at its fair market value and any unrealized gains will be subject to departure tax.
 If you plan on selling your Canadian residence upon departure, you will have to pay 25% tax on the gross selling price of your home.
 Lastly, don’t forget to file a final Canadian personal tax return for the taxation year you leave before heading abroad.